clij/clijx-assistant/segmentation_nuclei.md

 and simply the amoung of pixels which need to be processed.
 Real-time experience while configuring a workflow for nuclei segmentation can be achieved when utilizing classical methods such as filtering, thresholding and watershed techniques.
-It is recommended to utilize modern [GDDR6-based GPU hardware](https://clij.github.io/incubator/installation#hardware) for 3D segmentation.
+It is recommended to utilize modern [GDDR6-based GPU hardware](https://clij.github.io/assistant/installation#hardware) for 3D segmentation.

 ## How to do 3D cell nuclei segmentation
 Open your data set.
-[Start the CLIJx-Incubator](https://clij.github.io/incubator/getting_started) and follow such a workflows:
+[Start the CLIJx-Assistant](https://clij.github.io/assistant/getting_started) and follow such a workflows:

 * Your dataset
-  * CLIJx-Incubator Starting point
+  * CLIJx-Assistant Starting point
     * [Optional: Noise removal and Background subtraction]
       * Threshold DoG
         * Parametric Watershed